preciofishbone/OmniaDocs/people-and-networking/user-profile-completion-wizard/index.rst

 .. image:: userprofiles-settings.png

-+ **Show Dialog**: The schedule that should be used to show the User Profile Completion Wizard do the end user.
++ **Show Dialog**: The schedule that should be used to show the User Profile Completion Wizard to the end user.
+The dialog is shown on all Omnia pages and are shown until the user closes the dialog.
 + **Localization**: Select which language to localize the Title and Description in.
 Available localization labels can be set in System > Settings > Intranet Core.
 + **Title**: The overall title that should be shown in the Wizard when no specific section is selected.
 + **Description**: The overall description that should be shown in the Wizard when no specific section is selected.